Jeanga7/language-installer/README.md

 )
 ```

-Each entry is in the format: `["ID"]="DisplayName:command_to_check"`
+Each entry follows the format: `["ID"]="DisplayName:command_to_check"`

 ---

 ## 🛡️ Security

-* The script must be run as root (`sudo`) to ensure successful installation.
+* Script must be run with `sudo` or root privileges
-* Uses `set -euo pipefail` to exit on any error.
+* Uses `set -euo pipefail` for safe execution
-* Skips already installed languages to avoid duplication or overwrite.
+* Skips already installed languages

 ---

 ## 🤝 Contributing

 Pull requests and suggestions are welcome!
-Feel free to fork the repo and make improvements.
+Feel free to fork the repo, improve the code, or add more languages.

 ---